-This represents central part of the deep fascia of the palm though the term is often used for deep fascia of the palm as well.
+This represents a central part of the deep fascia of the palm though the term is often used for deep fascia of the palm as well.

 It covers the superficial palmar arch the long flexor tendons, the terminal part of the median nerve and the superficial branch of the ulnar nerve.

 Palmar aponeurosis is triangular with its apex proximal.
 The apex blends with the flexor retinaculum and is continuous with the tendon of the Palmaris longus.
 The base is directed distally.
-Phylogenetically, the palmar aponeurosis represent the degenerated tendon of the Palmaris longus.
+Phylogenetically, the palmar aponeurosis represents the degenerated tendon of the Palmaris longus.

 It divides into four slips opposite the heads of the metacarpals of the medial four fingers.
 Each slip divides into two parts which are continuous with the fibrous flexor sheaths. [see below]